NuneszG/sale-of-products/README.md

 ### Features
 - Clean Architecture in Typescript
-- Create new users and sales
+- Create new salesman and new sales
 - Get specific sale by category or id
+- Get all sales by specific salesman
 - Update and delete some sale

 ### Technologies used